Promote Diving That Counts!

 It's good for business, it's good for marine life and it's fun.

-Field Stations help REEF recruit and train volunteers for the Volunteer Survey Project.
-They include dive operators, National Marine Sanctuaries, National Parks, non-profit organizations, public aquaria and other ocean science and conservation related institutions.
+Field Stations help REEF recruit and train volunteers for the Volunteer Fish Survey Project.
+They include dive shops and charters, dive clubs, non-profit organizations, marine science centers, public aquaria and other ocean science and conservation related institutions.

 Why become a REEF Field Station?